 General issues

+According to Art 135 (2) CPR the CA shall submit the final application for an interim payment between 1 and 31 July.

+However it can be envisaged that no new additional expenditure is added in the final interim payment application compared to the previous interim payment application.
+In other words, the final interim payment application can be a zero amount application.
+In addition, the final interim payment application might be the only interim application transmitted to cover the accounting year.

-According to Article 126(b) of CPR the Certifying Authority of an operational programme shall be responsible for drawing up the accounts.
+According to Article 126(b) of CPR it is the CA of an operational programme who is responsible for drawing up the accounts.
 It is also responsible for certifying the completeness, accuracy and veracity of the accounts and that the expenditure entered in the accounts complies with applicable law and has been incurred in respect of operations selected for funding in accordance with the criteria applicable to the operational programme and complying with applicable law.

-From 2016 until and including 2025, accounts shall be submitted by 15 February N+1 for each accounting year for each Fund and operational programme.
+From 2016 until and including 2025, accounts are submitted by 15 February N+1 for each accounting year for each Fund and operational programme.
 Accounting year means the period from 1 July N-1 to 30 June N, except for the first accounting year in respect of which it means the period from the start date for eligibility of expenditure until 30 June 2015.
 The final accounting year shall be from 1 July 2023 to 30 June 2024.
 This accounting year is the reference period for the accounts, the management declaration, the annual summary, the audit opinion and the annual control report.
 It is different from the financial year which corresponds with the period from 1 January to 31 December.